 Call for Abstracts

-The conference offers graduate students and postdocs the opportunity to present their research in a vibrant intellectual environment.
-Each session will give those presenting a chance to receive feedback from a dedicated discussant, after which each author will engage in an extensive question and answer period with the faculty and PhD students from the John Stuart Mill College of the Vrije Universiteit Amsterdam, the University of Amsterdam, the Vrije Universiteit as well as the keynote speakers, and other participants of the conference.
+This conference offers PhD candidates the opportunity to present their research in a vibrant intellectual environment.
+Each session will give those presenting a chance to receive feedback from a dedicated discussant, after which each author will engage in an extensive question and answer period with the faculty and PhD students from the John Stuart Mill College of the Vrije Universiteit Amsterdam, the University of Amsterdam, as well as the keynote speakers, and other participants of the conference.

-Length: Abstracts must not exceed 500 words, excluding footnotes and bibliography.
+Length: Abstracts must be between 500 and 800 words, excluding footnotes and bibliography.

 How to submit: Please email your abstracts to firstname.lastname@example.org.

-Funding: There is no participation fee.
-Lunches and refreshments will be provided, regrettably we are unable to provide any funding for travel or accommodation.
+Funding: Regrettably we are unable to provide any funding for travel or accommodation.

 Contact: Please contact email@example.com for further information.

-The Amsterdam Graduate Conference in Political Theory is a joint enterprise of PhD students from the University of Amsterdam (Departments of Philosophy and Political Science) and the Vrije Universiteit Amsterdam (John Stuart Mill College), as well as the Amsterdam Center for Political Thought.
+The Amsterdam Graduate Conference in Political Theory is a joint enterprise of PhD students from the Vrije Universiteit Amsterdam (John Stuart Mill College), the University of Amsterdam (Departments of Philosophy and Political Science), as well as the Amsterdam Center for Political Thought.

 Dr. Valentini's work is situated in the field of contemporary political theory and political philosophy.
 Her research interests include: global justice, democracy, freedom, human rights, political obligation, the methodology of political theory, and the relation between political theory, social ontology and the social sciences more broadly.